giuseppefutia/semi/README.md

 * `data/pc/semantic_models/Z4ADEA9DE4.graph` is the multi-edge and weighted graph.
 * `data/pc/semantic_models/Z4ADEA9DE4_graph.json` is a beautified representation of the weighted graph.

-Below an image that represents multi-edge and weighted graph.
+Below an image that represents a multi-edge and a weighted graph.

 ![Multi-edge and Weighted Graph](https://github.com/giuseppefutia/semi/blob/master/images/weighted_graph.png)